krex4715/FIR_jh_Lee/CURL_to_gym/README.md

 Agent was trained in [DM_Control](https://github.com/deepmind/dm_control)

-I check the performance of CURL in CartPole environment in DM_Control
+I check the performance of CURL in 'CartPole' environment of the DM_Control
 |                                  |                                                |                                                |
 | :------------------------------: | :--------------------------------------------: | :--------------------------------------------: |
 |         `Step 5000`                |                 `Step 10000`                 |                   `Step 15000`                 |